chhjel/HealthCheck/README.md

 An integrated login dialog is included, but custom authentication logic must be provided.
 To enable the dialog two steps are required.

 1. The main controller uses readonly session behaviour that can cause some login logic dependent on sessions to fail, so a new controller is required that handles the login request.
-Inherit from `HealthCheckLoginControllerBase` and implement `HandleLoginRequest`.
+Inherit from `ToolkitLoginControllerBase` and implement `HandleLoginRequest`.

     ```csharp
-    public class HCLoginController : HealthCheckLoginControllerBase
+    public class TKLoginController : ToolkitLoginControllerBase
     {
-        protected override HCIntegratedLoginResult HandleLoginRequest(HCIntegratedLoginRequest request)
+        protected override TKIntegratedLoginResult HandleLoginRequest(TKIntegratedLoginRequest request)
         {
             var success = _myAccessService.AuthenticateUser(request.Username, request.Password);
             // also validate request.TwoFactorCode if enabled
-            return HCIntegratedLoginResult.CreateResult(success, "Wrong username or password, try again or give up.");
+            return TKIntegratedLoginResult.CreateResult(success, "Wrong username or password, try again or give up.");
         }
     }
     ```